lucasrafaelc/starter-academic/content/publication/example/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Wowchemy Conference*
+publication: In *2018 IEEE/WIC/ACM International Conference on Web Intelligence (WI)*
-publication_short: In *ICW*
+publication_short: In *WI 2018*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: The area of sentiment analysis has experienced significant developments in the last few years.
+More specifically, there has been growing interest in aspect-based sentiment analysis in which the goal is to extract, group, and rate the overall opinion about the features of the entity being evaluated.
+Techniques for aspect extraction can produce an undesirably large number of aspects - with many of those relating to the same product feature.
+This problem is aggravated when the reviews are written in many languages.
+In this paper, we address the novel task of multilingual aspect clustering which aims at grouping together the aspects extracted from reviews written in several languages.
+We contribute with a proposal of techniques to tackle this problem and test them on reviews written in five languages.
+Our experiments show that our unsupervised clustering technique achieves results that outperform a semi-supervised baseline in many cases.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+#Summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

-tags: []
+tags: [Aspect-Based Sentiment Analysis,Multilingual Aspect Clustering,Unsupervised Learning,Word Embeddings]

 # Display this page in the Featured widget?
 featured: true